November 4, 2021

 The Upper Tribunal, in reference to the earlier case of Tendler v Sproule, concluded that the short-term lets did not amount to carrying on a trade or business.

 However, The Upper Tribunal concluded that the use of residential premises for short-term occupation by a succession of paying guests went beyond the scope of permitted use as stated in the covenant.
 Taking in paying guests was a breach of the specific covenant: not to use the property other than as a private dwelling.
+It can also breach ‘nuisance’ covenants – in that such use can constitute a nuisance and annoyance to neighbouring properties/leaseholders.

 If you are offering your leasehold property for short-term Airbnb-style lettings, you need to carefully check your lease to make sure you are permitted to do so.
-You could be in breach of covenant otherwise, as in the case above.
+You could be in breach of a covenant otherwise, as in the case above.
 This could result in you facing enforcement action by your landlord/the freeholder or neighbouring properties enjoying the benefit of the covenant.